thegargiulian/mexico-homicide-rates/README.md

 # Monthly municipal-level homicide rates in Mexico from January 2000 to December 2021

-Data on crude monthly municipal-level homicide rates is available in `mexico-muni-month-homicide-rates-2000-2021.csv.gz`.
-Note that this file uses `|` as the separator and may need to be unzipped before your preferred statistical software can read it.
+Data on crude monthly municipal-level homicide rates is available in `mexico-muni-month-homicide-rates-2000-2021.csv.`.
+Note that this file uses `|` as the separator.

-If you use `R` you can use `readr` package to load the file in without unzipping and specify the separator with `readr::read_delim("PATH_TO_FILE", delim = "|")`
+If you use `R` you can use `readr` package to load the file and specify the separator with `readr::read_delim("PATH_TO_FILE", delim = "|")`

 ## Reproducing the results
 The code to reproduce the homicide rate calculations is in the `code` subdirectory and divided into three groups of tasks: `census-data`, `deaths-data`, and `homicide-rates`.
 The `census-data` and `deaths-data` tasks assume that the requisite data is in a top-level directory called `data`.